April 26, 2016 will forever be a landmark date in the long battle for justice for the 96 children, women and men who lost their lives at Hillsborough.

 The powerful verdicts, which also stated that fans played no part in causing the disaster, arrived more than 27 years after the events unfolded at the FA Cup semi-final between Liverpool and Nottingham Forest.

 They followed almost three decades of courage and resilience from the families, survivors and campaigners, who refused to accept anything but truth and justice on behalf of their loved ones.

 The emotional outpouring inside and outside the court on that afternoon was matched in the city of Liverpool, where thousands would come together the next evening for a special civic event at St George’s Hall.

-The LFCTV short film below tells the story of the landmark day.
+On the 29th anniversary of Hillsborough, the LFCTV short film below tells the story of the landmark day almost two years ago.